 Earlier traditional methods like foreign matter content, microscopic properties, and heavy metal analysis were used to detect any contaminants and assess the quality of the herbal products.
-But, in recent times many innovative techniques have been developed to test the quality of the herbal prod
+But, in recent times many innovative techniques have been developed to test the quality of the herba

 Herbal medicines are known to be effective in the treatment of various chronic diseases.
 Ayurveda is the branch of Medicine based on the herbal treatment and originated in India.
 Plants, their parts, metabolites and preparations have demonstrated enormous therapeutic properties.

 However, with the rise of modern medicine, the importance of herbal medicines has been overlooked.
 Yet, the general population never lost faith in the efficacy of the herbal medicines.
 They rely on them for a wide ra

 Why do we pop-in those vitamins and dietary supplements?
 Don’t we get our complete nutrition from food?

 NO!
 Not really!
 The industrial food production practices followed today do not guarantee complete and holistic nutrition from food.
 That’s why most of us pop-in those vitamins and dietary supplements to get optimal levels of the essential micro-nutrients.

 But, did you ever wonder about the safety of these vitamins and dietary supplements?
 Or you blindly trust them because they are he